November 2023 Central Florida floods: Fellsmere

-In Fellsmere, there was significant damage in the downtown area due to the floods.
-The iconic Marsh Landing restaurant on Broadway Street was damaged in the floods.
+In Fellsmere, significant damage occurred in the downtown area due to the flooding.
+The Marsh Landing restaurant on Broadway Street was damaged in the floods.
 Four vehicles became stranded near the restaurant, leading to a high water rescue taking place.

 Pennsylvania Avenue and Broadway Street, two major roads in downtown Fellsmere, were closed during the flooding.
 Sections of County Road 512 were also closed due to flooding.
-Parts of Fellsmere were flooded by as much as 3 feet of water.
+Parts of Fellsmere were flooded by as much as 3 ft of water.

 Several homes were flooded as well.
 The Fellsmere Elementary School was closed on November 17 due to the flooding.
 Eight residents were left displaced by the floodwaters and The American Red Cross assisted in the relief efforts.

 Vero Lake Estates

 Vero Lake Estates, (known as VLE locally), was also significantly impacted by the floods.
-Parts of VLE received up to 11 inches of rainfall on November 16.
+Parts of VLE received up to 11 in of rainfall on November 16.
 Multiple vehicles were lifted and carried away by the floodwaters.

 Many ditches also overflowed during the floods.
 In parts of the community, it took as many as four days for the flooding to recede.